 Instructions

-- Place a piece of parchment on a dinner plate (approximately the size of the plate) or any other heat proof plate.
-Set aside.
+- Place a piece of parchment on a sheet pan or a large plate.

-- Place pecans, brown sugar, water, butter and ⅛ teaspoon salt in a medium (9 to 10 inches) non-stick skillet.
+- Add pecans, brown sugar, water, butter and ⅛ teaspoon salt in a medium (9 to 10 inches) non-stick skillet.

-- Place skillet over medium or medium-high heat and cook, stirring occasionally for 3 to 4 minutes (most of the water will have evaporated by this time).
+- Place skillet over high heat and cook, stirring occasionally for 3 to 4 minutes or until most of the water evaporates.

-- Continue cooking, stirring constantly for additional 1 to 2 minutes, until all moisture has evaporated, pecans gets darker, glossy and begin clumping together.
+- Continue cooking, stirring constantly for additional 1 to 2 minutes, until all the moisture has evaporated and the pecans gets darker in color with a glossy appearance and begin clumping together.

 - Break the nuts apart with your fingers.
-Sprinkle white granulated sugar on top and toss them to coat.Tip - Skip the final step of coating in white sugar if using for salads.
+Sprinkle sugar or cinnamon sugar on top and toss them to coat.To make cinnamon sugar, stir together the white sugar and ground cinnamon in a small bowl.

 Notes